mx1001/boxcutter_manual/docs/hotkeys.md

 Pressing Q during B will trigger contour bevel.
 Pressing Q without B will jump into bevel then a second Q will go into contour bevel.

 ![start](img/hotkeys/hk24.gif)

+> In this state you may have to press B to toggle back to bevel and adjust the segements and amount modally since Contour Bevel is a state of bevel.
+This applies to times when the user goes from neutral shape to a Q contour bevel.

 # 1, 2, 3, mirror